All right, this roundup and information overload hour.

 He's known for it.

-He he doesn't like the big guy.
+He doesn't like the big guy.

-That's part for the course.
+That's par for the course.

 You know, it's such a bad look.

-And and Sean, let me remind you, Deutsche Bank testified that Trump was the whale of a client that they wanted.
+And Sean, let me remind you, Deutsche Bank testified that Trump was the whale of a client that they wanted.

 They paid their loans early.